 How much do they cost?

-After looking at all the various factors, it becomes clear that neither company is best.
+After looking at all the various factors, it becomes clear that each aircraft has different advantages in different places.

 When it comes to range, the A220 beats out while the E2 jets appear fantastic for shorter-haul operations.
 In fact, both aircraft right now are doing quite well in terms of the number flying around the world as a percentage of the number of aircraft delivered.

 Another consideration for airlines is crew training requirements.
 Operators that have experience flying other Embraer jets might be more inclined to go for the E2.